segni-tafesse/ethio_agri_smart/lib/data/Carrot.md

 # What's Carrot?
 Carrots are root vegetables that were first grown in Afghanistan around 900 AD.
 Orange may be their best-known color, but they also come in other hues, including purple, yellow, red, and white.
 Early carrots were purple or yellow.
 Orange carrots were developed in Central Europe around the 15th or 16th century.
 # Names
-1,Scientific/Botanical name : Daucus carota.
+1. Scientific/Botanical name : Daucus carota.

-2,Common name: Daucus carota subsp, sativus.
+2. Common name: Daucus carota subsp, sativus.
 # Characteristics of Carrot
 Plant type: herbaceous

-Mature Size: Some carrots can grow up to 12 inches (30 centimeters)long, but other miniature varieties only reach a length of 2 to 3 inches.
+Mature Size: Some carrots can grow up to 12 inches (30 centimeters)long.

 Sun Exposure: Full sun.